MineBartekSA/discord-webhook/README.md

 > Do not use this action multiple times in a single job!
 This is due a bug in Github Actions.\
 > You can read about it more [here](https://github.com/actions/runner/issues/789) or on the [fix PR](https://github.com/actions/runner/pull/1794) that is merged but not deployed _(as of 10.08.2022)_.

-For debuging purpouses, it is strongly suggested to add `/v10/` path segment after the `/api/` segment in your webhook url.
+For debugging purposes, it is strongly suggested to add `/v10/` path segment after the `/api/` segment in your webhook url.

 ## Inputs